Artifact-Virtual/PROJECT-OUTCOME/README-ONCHAIN.md

 The true essence of blockchain is independent of the internet; instead, the internet serves as a useful transport layer.
 If one route fails, a resilient network seeks another path.
 As long as data can be transferred, value can be transferred.
 {% endhint %}

+> Operational note: The hand-to-hand bribe mechanic uses standard Ethereum transactions.
+In degraded networks, creation/acceptance of bribe offers can be relayed via any of the above protocols (mesh/SMS/USB/ham/satellite), preserving gameplay even during outages.